Pattern day trading | Robinhood

 You’ve made a day trade when:

-• You buy and sell (or sell and buy) the same stock or ETP within a single trading day
+• You buy and sell the same stock or ETP (or open and close the same position) within a single trading day

 • You open and close the same options contracts within a single trading day